tonymorris/ppl/briefings/questions.md

   1. Full power

-  2. Raise nose
+  2. Raise nose to cowl on horizon

-  3. Cowl on horizon

-  4. Flap up one stage, 30 to 20
+  3. Flap up one stage, 30 to 20

-  5. Achieve minimum 56KIAS
+  4. Achieve minimum 56KIAS

-  6. At ~60KIAS, flap up one stage, 20 to 10
+  5. At ~60KIAS, flap up one stage, 20 to 10

-  7. At ~65KIAS, flap retracted, 10 to 0
+  6. At ~65KIAS, flap retracted, 10 to 0

-  8. Raise nose to climb
+  7. Raise nose to climb

 * **Execute a flapless approach**